imooon/utor-assignment1/README.md

 #### A number of changes have been made to the codebase to meet the criteria:

 #### 1. Creation of a concise and descriptive title.
-#### 2. Creation of proper heading attributes so that the fall in a sequential order.
+#### 2. Creation of proper heading attributes so that they fall in a sequential order.
 #### 3. All of the images now have been provided with an alt attribute which provides a detailed description of the image.
 #### 4. All of the non-semantic HTML tags have been replaced with semantic tags.
 #### 5. Overall the HTML tags now follow a logical structure.